TomObungu/mathematics.md/Further Mathematics/Core Pure 1/Matrices/Determining if a linear system is Consistent Or Inconsistent.md

 - The system is consistent and has infinitely many solutions (all three equations are in the same plane)
 - Or it is inconsistent and has no solutions
 ## Planes form a sheaf
 - If the the matrix equation is consistent i.e removing variable leads to equations that are linear multiples.
-Then the geometric interpretation is the planes forming a sheaf of infinite solutions.
+Then the geometric interpretation is the planes forming a sheaf with a line of infinite solutions.

 ## Two or more parallel planes
 - Singular matrix
 - Equations are linear multiples only in matrix not when eliminating variables